-Apart from deploying the VDB, the user is also responsible for providing all the necessary dependent libraries, configuration for creating the data sources that are needed by the Schemas (models) defined in "META-INF/vdb.xml" file inside your VDB.
-This section shows you a sample VDB configuration needed.

-For example, if you are trying to integrate Oracle and File sources in your VDB, then you are responsible for providing the JDBC driver for the Oracle source, and any necessary documents and configuration that are needed by the File Translator.
+Apart from deploying the VDB, the user is also responsible for providing all the necessary dependent libraries, configuration for creating the data sources that are needed by the models (schemas) defined in "META-INF/vdb.xml" file inside your VDB.
+For example, if you are trying to integrate Oracle and File sources in your VDB, then you are responsible for providing the JDBC driver for the Oracle source and any necessary documents and configuration that are needed by the File Translator.